StevenGBrown/aws-sns-to-discord/README.md

 - Define the following environment variables:

   - `EXISTING_TOPICS`:
-    Comma-separated list of SNS topic names or ARNs for which you want to produce Discord messages.
+    Comma-separated list of SNS topic names for which you want to produce Discord messages.
   - `DISCORD_WEBHOOK_URLS`:
     Comma separated list of Discord webhook URLs for the channels that will receive those messages.
     To make a Discord webhook, see https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks